 Until September 2019, Ann was a partner in the firm’s London office, where she advised clients on the full range of compliance issues arising under the EU General Data Protection Regulation (GDPR), the ePrivacy Directive and the Network and Information Security (Cybersecurity) Directive.
 She has also counseled clients on compliance with the EU telecommunications regulatory framework and, most recently, legislative drafting and implementation issues related to the adoption of the new EU Electronic Communications Code.

 Drawing on her extensive GDPR experience, Ann now leads the firm’s US team of data protection practitioners advising on compliance with the California Consumer Privacy Act, as well as other federal and state privacy and cybersecurity laws and regulations.
 She has particular expertise in assisting clients with the design and implementation of integrated global compliance solutions and regulatory risk mitigation strategies.

 Ann brings to the table an in-house perspective on top of her 25 years of experience advising clients as external counsel.
 From 1996 to 2004, she served as Chief International Counsel of MCI Communications Corp. (now Verizon), based in Brussels and London.

-Ann is a member of the Board of Directors of the International Institute of Communications (IIC) and serves as special advisor on data protection matters to the Board of the Storage Networking Industry Association - Europe.
-She is a member of the International Association of Privacy Professionals and the American, International, Federal Communications and District of Columbia Bar Associations.
-She is a regular lecturer on legal issues in Modern Spectrum Policy Management.
+Ann is a member of the board of directors of the International Institute of Communications (IIC) and serves as Vice President.
+She is a member of the International Association of Privacy Professionals and is regularly called upon to speak on data privacy and digital economy issues.

 Data Privacy & Cybersecurity